 How It Works

-In LaTeX, the document is written in a plain text editor (think Notepad) and run through the LaTeX compiler to produce a PDF output.
-This means that the look of the document needs to be defined in a section at the top of the document and any formatting is done through the use of commands.
+With LaTeX, the document is written in a plain text editor (as simple as Notepad or TextEdit) and given to the LaTeX compiler which interprets LaTeX commands along with your text to produce a PDF output.
+This means that important document settings like the fonts, margins and heading styles are defined in a section at the top of the document and any local formatting (such as bold text) is done through the use of in-text commands.